Mass (liturgy): Ceremonial

-As such, historically, the Lutheran Church has stated that the Lutheran Mass is "the only Mass founded in the Scriptures of God, in accordance with the plain and incontestable institution of the Saviour."

-Scandinavian, Finnish, and some English speaking Lutherans, use the term "Mass" for their Eucharistic service, but in most German and English-speaking churches, the terms "Divine Service", "Holy Communion, or "the Holy Eucharist" are used.

-Lutheran churches often celebrate the Eucharist each Sunday, if not at every worship service.
-This aligns with Luther's preference and the Lutheran confessions.
-Also, eucharistic ministers take the sacramental elements to the sick in hospitals and nursing homes.
-The practice of weekly Communion is increasingly the norm again in most Lutheran parishes throughout the world.
-The bishops and pastors of the larger Lutheran bodies have strongly encouraged this restoration of the weekly Mass.

 Methodism

 The celebration of the "Mass" in Methodist churches, commonly known as the Service of the Table, is based on The Sunday Service of 1784, a revision of the liturgy of the 1662 Book of Common Prayer authorized by John Wesley.
 The use of the term "Mass" is very rare in Methodism.
 The terms "Holy Communion", "Lord's Supper", and to a lesser extent "Eucharist" are far more typical.

 The celebrant of a Methodist Eucharist must be an ordained or licensed minister.
 In the Free Methodist Church, the liturgy of the Eucharist, as provided in its Book of Discipline, is outlined as follows: